Douglas McGrath: Career

 McGrath started his career as a writer on the sixth season of Saturday Night Live from 1980 to 1981.
 Fellow writers that season included Brian Doyle-Murray, Mason Williams, and Jean Doumanian.
 The season was universally panned.
 McGrath wrote an episode of L.A.
-Law entitled, "One Rat, One Ranger".
-In 1993 he wrote the screenplay for the 1993 remake of Born Yesterday starring Melanie Griffith, John Goodman, and Don Johnson.
+Law, titled "One Rat, One Ranger".
+In 1993, he wrote the screenplay for the 1993 remake of Born Yesterday.
 The film received mixed reviews with many comparing it to the 1950 film of the same name.

-The following year he started the first of his many collaborations with Woody Allen, co-writing his musical comedy film Bullets over Broadway starring John Cusack, Dianne Wiest, Chazz Palminteri, and Jim Broadbent.
-Film critic Janet Maslin of The New York Times described the film as "a bright, energetic, sometimes side-splitting comedy with vital matters on its mind, precisely the kind of sharp-edged farce [Allen] has always done best."
+The following year, he started the first of his many collaborations with Woody Allen, co-writing his musical comedy film Bullets Over Broadway.
+Janet Maslin of The New York Times described the film as "a bright, energetic, sometimes side-splitting comedy with vital matters on its mind, precisely the kind of sharp-edged farce [Allen] has always done best."
 McGrath along with Allen received the nomination for the Academy Award for Best Original Screenplay.
 They also received BAFTA Award, Independent Spirit Award, and Writers Guild of America Award nominations.
 He continued his relationship with Allen acting in several of his films including Celebrity (1998), Small Time Crooks (2000), Hollywood Ending (2002), Café Society (2016), and Rifkin's Festival (2020).

-He soon gained further success as both a writer and director of the film adaptation of Jane Austen's novel, Emma (1996) starring Gwyneth Paltrow.
-The film gained critical acclaim and McGrath received a Writers Guild of America Award nomination.
-During this time he also played supporting roles in critically acclaimed films such as Robert Redford's Quiz Show (1994), Greg Mottola's The Daytrippers (1996), Todd Solondz's Happiness (1998), and Michael Mann's The Insider (1999).
+He had additional success as both a writer and director of the film adaptation of Jane Austen's novel Emma (1996).
+The film gained critical acclaim, and McGrath received a Writers Guild of America Award nomination.
+During this time, he had supporting roles in Robert Redford's Quiz Show (1994), Greg Mottola's The Daytrippers (1996), Todd Solondz's Happiness (1998), and Michael Mann's The Insider (1999).